zxyang/cordova-plugin-clientcertificate/README.md

     cordova run android
     cordova run ios

-## TODO

-- Test on Android and document any possible differences
-- register certificate from received `openURL` callback on iOS

 ## For future consideration

 - Prompt the user for a p12 certificate password on iOS, if necessary.
 Native dialog prompt would be ideal; using JavaScript on this plugin or callback to the application code would also be possible.
-- Combine with johannes-staehlin/cordova-client-cert-authentication, if possible
 - Add Windows platform

 ## More Info